 Opendoor vs. buy-before-you-sell services

 Buy-before-you-sell services like Orchard and Knock front you the cash to buy your next home before you sell your current one.
-That way, you can avoid paying two mortgages at once and skip the stress of trying to line up the closing dates.
+That way, you can skip the stress of trying to line up the closing dates or risk paying two mortgages at once.

-The cost may be worth it for people who have found their dream home but aren’t able to make an offer until their own home sells.
+The cost may be worth it for people who have found their dream home but aren’t able to make an offer until they free up the cash tied up in their home equity.
+But you'll need to be okay with some uncertainty.

 Opendoor vs. 'we buy houses' companies